UniversalDependencies/UD_Tagalog-TRG/not-to-release/features.md

 12. VerbForm?
 (VERB) ...
 Tagalog does not seem to distinguish finite and non-finite forms, so this feature is probably not useful
     - a. **Inf** - Infinitive

+#### Features by part of speech

+* Optional features that are allowed with any part of speech
+  * Foreign=Yes ... so far attested with NOUN

+* NOUN, PROPN
+  * Gender ... optional, occurs with loanwords from Spanish
+  * removed: Number ... in previous release it was either Sing or Coll
+  * Link=Yes ... used in Dan's annotation from Shopen, but maybe the linkers should be separated as syntactic words (according to documentation, this is done in Ugnayan)

+* PRON
+  * PronType ... mandatory, currently Prs or Dem
+  * Person ... mandatory if PronType=Prs, values 1, 2, 3
+  * Number ... mandatory if PronType=Prs (should it be allowed for demonstratives?), values Sing, Plur, Dual?
+  * Clusivity ... mandatory if PronType=Prs, Person=1, Number=Plur or Dual
+  * Deixis ... mandatory if PronType=Dem?
+  * Case ... mandatory, values Nom, Gen, Dat
+  * Link=Yes ... used in Dan's annotation from Shopen, but maybe the linkers should be separated as syntactic words (according to documentation, this is done in Ugnayan)

+* DET ... will we use DET at all?

+* ADJ
+  * Degree ... mandatory, values Pos or Sup (the comparative is analytical, so it does not have a feature value)
+  * Gender ... optional, occurs with loanwords from Spanish

+* NUM
+  * NumType=Card? ... there are no cardinal numerals in the current data

+* AUX ... will we use AUX at all?
+So far used for _huwag_ and _may_ but it is not clear whether they should be considered auxiliaries.

+* VERB
+  * Voice ... mandatory unless Aspect=Hab, values currently Act, Pass, Lfoc, Bfoc
+  * Aspect ... mandatory, values currently Hab, Imp, Perf, Prosp
+  * Mood ... mandatory unless Aspect=Hab, only Ind occurs in the current data

+* ADV
+  * PronType ... optional, values Dem, Int

+* ADP
+  * Case ... lexical feature, mandatory at least for _ang, si, ng, ni, sa, kay_

+* SCONJ ... the relativizer _nang_, no features

+* CCONJ ... currently does not occur in the data

+* PART
+  * Polarity=Neg mandatory for _hindi_
+  * PartType=Int mandatory for _ano, ba, kaya_
+  * PartType=Des mandatory for _sana_
+  * what about _daw_?

+* INTJ
+  * Polarity ... optional, used for response words (_oo_ Pos, _hindi_ Neg)

+* SYM ... currently does not occur in the data

+* PUNCT ... no features

+* X ... no features